-- The majority of the Henry E. Niles Foundation's grantmaking is focused in the northeastern United States, although, occasionally, grants may be made in other regions of the country and/or abroad.
-However, any grant for international programs or projects will be made only through US tax-exempt organizations.
+- Although grants are made in other regions of the country and/or abroad, the majority of the Henry E. Niles Foundation's grantmaking is focused in the northeastern United States.
+Any grant for international programs or projects will be made only through US tax-exempt organizations.

 - All applicants must have tax-exempt 501(c)(3) status as a non-profit organization as defined by the Internal Revenue Service.

 - Grants may range from $2,500 up to $100,000.
 In unique circumstances, the Foundation does consider a more significant grant for a program having a major impact in one or more of its areas of interest.

 - Of particular interest to the Foundation are organizations that promote partnerships and collaborative efforts among multiple groups and organizations.

 - The Foundation encourages pilot initiatives that test new program models.

 - Priority will be given to requests that show specific plans for financial sustainability.

 - The applicant must have an active board of directors with policy-making authority.
 The board should demonstrate competence in the sound financial management of the organization.